moneyhub/fullstack-interview-task/README.md

 Admin - localhost:8083
 - `/investments/:id` get an investment record by id
-- `/investments` gets all investment holding data, combined with the financial companies data
+- `/allHoldingsCsvGeneration` gets all investment holding data, combined with the financial companies data

 ** Please note the service requires use of node 20, please ensure you are using the correct version of node when you run the admin project.

-- How to run any additional scripts or tests you may have added
+- How to run any additional scripts or tests you may have added To manually test the service, please ensure all 3 microservices are running.
+Once they are all running, please visit the following URL in your chosen browser 'http://localhost:8083/allHoldingsCsvGeneration'.
+You should then see the holdings data appear in your browser window in the requested csv format, plus also displayed in the terminal of the investments service.
+A CSV file has also been saved in the admin service, this will be regenerated and rewritten each time the url is hit.

 - Relating to the task please add answers to the following questions;

 How might you make this service more secure?